brootware/staging.github.io/_drafts/forensics-report-template.md

 - Forensics
 ---

 The following is a quick blog entry on general guideline template of how a forensics investigation report should be structured.
 Based on the course [Writing forensics Report](https://academy.cyber5w.com/courses/take/writing-forensics-report/pdfs/24032338-forensics-report-sections).
+It is recommended to write the report in Microsoft word or Google Doc as they have tracking mechanisms and version history of the changes.
+You can also use git for controlling version history and write in markdown.

 ## Title page